archfirst/keel/README.md

 * Bob Holt
 * Naresh Bhatia

-Keel is an outgrowth of the [Archfirst](http://archfirst.org/) project.
+Keel is an open source project, part of the [Archfirst](http://archfirst.org/) community which is dedicated to the advancement in software development through best practices, frameworks and real-world examples.